awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

 **Required IAM Permissions**

-It is recommended the user who executes the automation have the **AmazonSSMAutomationRole** IAM managed policy attached\.
+It is recommended the user who runs the automation have the **AmazonSSMAutomationRole** IAM managed policy attached\.
 In addition to that policy, the user must have:

 ```
 {